I want to allow only specific IP addresses access to my Amazon API Gateway REST API.

 }

-Important: The aws:SourceIp condition value works only for public IP address ranges.
-To allow access to private IP address ranges, use the condition value aws:VpcSourceIp instead.
-Then, for the aws:VpcSourceIp value, enter the private IP address of your HTTP client that's invoking your private API endpoint through the interface VPC endpoint.
-Note that you can invoke private API endpoints in API Gateway only through an interface VPC endpoint.
+Note: Replace sourceIpOrCIDRBlock with the IP addresses that you want to grant access to.
+Use a CIDR notation to specify a range of IP addresses, such as ["52.95.36.0/22", "15.230.39.196/31", "52.93.178.219/32"].
+The aws:SourceIp condition works only for public IP address ranges.
+To allow access to private IP address ranges, use the aws:VpcSourceIp condition.
+For aws:VpcSourceIp, enter the private IP address of the HTTP client that invokes your private API endpoint through the interface virtual private cloud (VPC) endpoint.
+You can invoke private API endpoints in API Gateway only through an interface VPC endpoint.

 Deploy your API

 - For Stage name, enter a name.
-For example: v1 or demo.
+For example, enter v1 or demo.

 - Choose Deploy.

-Important: You must redeploy your REST API each time you change its resource policy.
+Important: You must redeploy your REST API each time that you change its resource policy.

 Test the resource policy

-Based on your operating system, run one of the following commands.
+Based on your operating system (OS), run one of the following commands to test an environment with an allowed IP address.

 curl -IX GET https://yourInvokeUrl/